 Through the recruitment and selection of students, admission professionals play a critical role in their schools’ vitality and educational culture.
 All admission professionals, as well as the head of school, bear the ultimate responsibility for communicating and upholding these principles of good practice to all professional staff and volunteers (including parents, alumni/ae, tour guides, coaches, faculty, and board members) who represent the institution in promotion, recruitment, admission, and retention activities.

-- The school seeks to ensure an appropriate match between a prospective student and family and the mission and philosophy of the school.
+1. The school seeks to ensure an appropriate match between a prospective student/family and the mission and philosophy of the school.

-- In establishing policies and procedures for student recruitment and enrollment, particularly in the area of nondiscrimination, the school adheres to local, state, and federal laws and regulations.
+3. In establishing policies, procedures, and goals for student recruitment and enrollment, the school makes inclusivity a central tenet, while also complying with local, state, and federal laws.

-- The school operates under a clear set of practices for gathering, disseminating, and maintaining prospective student information, and respects the confidentiality of students, families, and documents in the admission process.
-Schools will ensure that the admission process and/or transcript have provided sufficient documentation of an appropriate match before offering admission to a student.
+4. The school operates under a clear and consistent set of practices for gathering, disseminating, and maintaining prospective student information, and respects the confidentiality of students, families, and documents in the admission process.
+Schools will ensure that the admission process and/or official transcript have provided sufficient formal documentation of an appropriate match before offering admission to a student.

-- The school recognizes that general advertising, direct-mail campaigns, social media and internet outreach, and communication between competitor schools and currently enrolled independent school families should not be seen as a violation of the spirit of collaboration, collegiality, and professionalism reflected in these principles, but rather as guaranteeing the free market rights of families and the general public to consider all educational options.
+8. The school recognizes that general advertising, direct-mail campaigns, social media and internet outreach, and communication between competitor schools and currently enrolled independent school families should not be seen as a violation of the spirit of collaboration, collegiality, and professionalism reflected in these principles, but rather as guaranteeing the free market rights of families and the general public to consider all educational options.

-- The school recognizes the right of currently enrolled students and families to consider other educational options, and if a transfer is initiated by the family, the school provides appropriate support and documentation in a timely manner, including reminding the family of any policies related to contractual obligations to the current school.
+9. The school recognizes the right of currently enrolled students and families to consider other educational options, and if a transfer is initiated by the family, the current school provides appropriate documentation and support in a timely manner, including reminding the family of any policies related to contractual obligations to the current school.

-10. The school actively participates in local, regional, and national organizations of independent schools to establish and further collegial relations with neighboring independent schools by undertaking collaborative marketing arrangements to tell the independent school story and to encourage more families to consider independent education.
+10. The school actively participates in local, regional, and national organizations of independent schools to establish and further collegial relations with neighboring independent schools, to collaborate on marketing arrangements to tell the independent school story, and to encourage more families to consider independent education.

-- School representatives apply the same high standards of integrity whether talking about their own school or other institutions.
+11. School representatives apply the same high standards of integrity whether talking about their own school or other institutions.
 As they navigate the challenges and opportunities inherent in a competitive recruitment environment, school admission professionals adhere to the highest standards of mutual support and respect among schools.

-- The school ensures that all representatives, internal processes, and external recruitment arrangements support the best interests of the student and do not result in a conflict of interest on the part of the school, individual, or firms representing the school.
+12. The school ensures that all representatives, internal processes, and external recruitment arrangements support the best interests of the student and do not result in a conflict of interest on the part of the school, individual, or firms representing the school.